duckduckgo/zeroclickinfo-spice/REQUESTS.md

 ### Spice Requests/Ideas

  * [TMDb](http://api.themoviedb.org/2.1) - so we can show better movie info, like trailers.
- * [alternativeTo](http://alternativeto.net/api) - so we can display cool related topics for software
  * Like [XKCD](http://duckduckgo.com/?q=xkcd) but for sinfest and SMBC (Saturday Morning Breakfast Cereal) and the doghouse diaries.
  * Qype: http://www.qype.co.uk/developers/api - like our Yelp stuff: http://duckduckgo.com/?q=black+lab+bistro but for UK & Europe.
  * Part numbers and datasheets for electronics parts, possibly via [the Octopart API](http://octopart.com/api/overview)